bmslpsu/Benifly/README.md

  ## Benifly vs Kinefly
   * *Kinefly* ROS commands (help, gui_on, gui_off, exit) are not functional.
   * *Kinefly's* real-time data visualization & performance tracking services are currently unavaiable, but this may change in the future.
-  * *Kinefly's* LED Panels Control & Voltage Output functionality is not currently included.
+  * *Kinefly's* LED Panels Control & Voltage Output functionality is not included.
   * *Benifly* does not currently have background subtraction capabilities, but the `saveBG` button on the GUI will save the raw & tracked image to the `image` folder.
+  * *Benifly's* wing-beat-frequency detcector (aux mask) will not return the true WBF becuase the play back rate is presumably not the same as the rate that the video was recorded.

 ## Troubleshooting
 * If *Benifly* is returning any errors  similar to  "outside of range" or "index error", this is most likely because you have a smaller sized video & the default masks are set outside the pixel range.
 This error can occur in `Kinefly` as well.
 To solve this, edit the `params.json`: turn tracking off for all body parts & change the positions of the mask points to lie within your pixel range.
 This may be automated in the future.